open-power/op-benchmark-recipes/standard-benchmarks/Java/SPEC-jbb2015-openJDK/readme.md

 ### 5. Verify/modify "run_multi.sh" and "tune.p9.sh", if necessary:
 The patched `run_multi.sh` uses **numactl** to bind processor/memory for a system with 2 sockets (12 cores per socket) with at least 512GB of memory.

-Please identify how many sockets, cores and memory the SUT has and modify `run_multi.sh` and `tune.p9.sh` accordingly.
+Please identify how many sockets, cores and memory the SUT has and modify `run_multi.sh` and `tune.openjdk.sh` accordingly.

 For more information please refer to the [SPECjbb2015 user guide](https://www.spec.org/jbb2015/docs/userguide.pdf).
 ### 6. Launch "run_multi.sh" and check result: